Davis24/XtoLevel/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

 * Hat tip to anyone who's code was used
-* Inspiration
+* World of Warcraft Addon XtoLevel -- upon which this addon is based
 * etc